 • MRS Market Research Quality Standards Advisory Board member (MRQSAB)

-Jackie has overall responsibility for the GfK UKs Research & Quality Department which oversees the implementation of ISO 9001 and ISO 20252 standards within GfK.
-Jackie regularly contributes to standards review changes in industry guidelines for the MRS and ESOMAR.
+Jackie has overall responsibility for the GfK UK Research & Quality Department which oversees the implementation of ISO 9001 and ISO 20252 standards within GfK.
+Her wider responsibilities means assumes the role of Quality Assurance Director for GfK Northern, Central and Eastern Europe (NCE).
+Jackie regularly contributes to standards review changes in industry guidelines for the MRS and ESOMAR

 Within a few weeks, she had been interviewed by the Martin Hamblin area supervisor and was invited to an interviewer training session, where she was accepted as an interviewer.
 Gaynor thought this was something she would do until she returned to work and got a “proper job”.

 In fact, she stayed with Martin Hambin for twenty five years.
 After a couple of years as a consumer and healthcare interviewer she was appointed as London deputy supervisor and in 1985 took over the role of London area manager.